This Pasta with Sausage and Broccolini is one of our go to pasta recipes! Italian sausage and broccolini make this dinner a complete meal!

 - 1 tablespoon tomato paste

 - 1/4 cup beef broth

 - Bring a large pot of water to a boil for the broccolini.
 Add about a tablespoon of salt to the water then add the broccolini and cook for 3-4 minutes until bright green and tender but still crisp.

-- Return the pot of water to a boil and cook the pasta according to the package directions.
+- Remove the cooked broccolini with tongs and place in a colander.
+Rinse with cold water to stop the cooking process and then return the pot of water to a boil and cook the pasta according to the package directions.

 - Before draining the pasta, ladle out about 1/2 cup of the pasta water and set aside.
 Drain the pasta, do not rinse with cold water, and set aside.